-Note: The ‘Casino in a Cab’ was a short term publicity stunt that ran for three weeks in 2016 and is not a permanent fixture.
+Note: The ‘Casino in a Cab’ was a short term advertising campaign that ran for three weeks in 2016 and was not a permanent fixture.

 The first on the list is that of the Grosvenor travelling casino.
 You heard right, this casino is one that is one the move and it comes in the form of a black cab, something that is synonymous with London.

 In the back of the cab is a table that can be converted for play as blackjack or roulette.
 It can fit up to three players at one time and the dealer sits where the passenger would usually sit, but obviously faces the back of the cab.
 Also included are a number of TV screens that allow for a range of other games to be played in the cab as well as live sports whilst using the table.